DeVasconcelos/vistle/doc/source/dev/implementation/implementation-gpu.md

 virtual vistle::DataBase::ptr prepareOutputField(const vtkm::cont::DataSet &dataset, const vistle::Object::const_ptr &inputGrid, const vistle::DataBase::const_ptr &inputField, const std::string &fieldName, const vistle::Object::ptr &outputGrid) const;
 ```

 By default, the VTK-m module simply copies the attributes from the input grid and fields to the output grid and fields, respectively.
+It also sets the output field's grid to the output grid.
 To account for possible attribute changes after applying the filter, e.g., when the filter changes the field's mapping from element- to cell-based, the child class can override these two methods as needed.

 ## Example 1: Basic usage